ChALkeR/whinings/unfinished/Desktop-environment.md

 #### Example: Konqueror

+_Note: this was about and old version, it now uses WebEngine as one of the possible backends and supports HiDPI.
+I need to replace or update this section._

 I really am not sure what is the point in bundling a browser that doesn't work in a stable release.

 Konqueror can't even correctly render it's own website, also it doesn't support HiDPI — a significant amount of